-The Private Security Industry
+The Security Industry

-Private Security in Ontario refers to anyone performing work for remuneration consisting of protecting person, public and property.
+Security in Ontario refers to anyone performing work for remuneration consisting of protecting person, public and property.

-The New Act & Regulations
+The Act & Regulations

-The new “Private Security & Investigative Services Act” took effect in Ontario on April 15, 2010.
+The “Private Security & Investigative Services Act” took effect in Ontario on April 15, 2010.
 (It had been in development since 2005, was formalized in 2006, some regulations were implemented August 23rd 2008, more on August 23rd 2009, with new training and testing regulations having come into force as of April 15, 2010.)

-A primary goal of this new Act is to help the public more clearly distinguish between Private Security workers and police officers.
+A primary goal of this Act is to help the public more clearly distinguish between Private Security workers and police officers.
 As such, many of the new regulations are guidelines for the appearance and conduct of security workers, as well as the appearance of security vehicles, uniforms, and terminology.
 This is a formidable change in the industry as it standardizes and professionalizes Private Security workers.

 The Act also brings the Ontario security industry in line with other provinces in terms of regulations and education standards that have been in place for several years.

-The New Security Guard Training & Testing
+The New Security Guard and Private Investigator Training & Testing

-The Security Guard Training consists of a 40 Hour Syllabus mandated by the Ministry of Community Safety and Correctional Services.
-Community colleges, career colleges, and training entities registered under the Private Security and Investigative Services Act are entitled to offer the training.
-The nominal cost for such training ranges from about $200 to $400.
-Once completed the training entity will issue the individual a completion code.
-The individual must now undergo and pass a Ministry regulated test prior to being permitted to apply for an Ontario Security Guard License.
-NOTE: This test cannot be taken by any person, unless they are in possession of a training completion code.
+Only Security Guard and Private Investigator Agencies, Community Colleges, and Career Colleges registered under the Private Security and Investigative Services Act are entitled to offer the mandatory training.
+Once an individual student has completed their study material, the registered training entity will issue the individual student a Training Completion Number (TCN).
+The individual student must now pass a Ministry regulated test prior to being permitted to apply for an Ontario Security Guard License or an Ontario Private Investigator License.
+NOTE: The Ministry test can only be taken by individual students who have successfully received their TCN.